NaghmehRezaei/spatial-omics-workflows/METHODS.md

-\# Methods Appendix: Spatial Omics Workflows
+# Methods Appendix: Spatial Omics Workflows

-\## Overview
+## Overview

-This document describes a complete spatial transcriptomics analysis

-workflow, from raw data import to spatial visualization, differential

-expression, and pathway-level interpretation.
-The workflows are designed

-for NanoString GeoMx DSP and similar spatial omics platforms.

-The methods emphasize reproducibility, analytical rationale, and

-clarity, rather than serving as a turnkey software package.
+This document describes a complete workflow for the analysis of spatial transcriptomics data generated using **NanoString GeoMx DSP** and related platforms.
+The methods are written to emphasize analytical rationale, reproducibility, and biological interpretability, and are intended to reflect practical workflows commonly used in spatial omics studies.

+The pipeline is modular and adaptable, rather than a fixed turnkey solution, allowing analytical choices to be tailored to specific datasets and experimental designs.

 ---

-\## 0.
-Software Environment and Setup
+## 0. Software environment and analytical framework

-Analyses are performed using R (≥4.1) and Bioconductor packages suited

-for spatial transcriptomics.
-Key dependencies include Seurat,

-GeoMxTools, SpatialExperiment, and tidyverse-based visualization tools.

-All software versions and reference files are documented to support

-reproducibility.
+All analyses are performed in R using **GeoMxTools** for NanoString GeoMx DSP–specific data handling and quality control.
+Region-level differential expression analysis is conducted using **limma/voom** to appropriately model variance in spatial transcriptomics data.
+Pathway enrichment analysis is performed using **fgsea**.

+**Seurat** is used exclusively for dimensionality reduction and visualization and is not used for statistical modeling of differential expression.

+Specific normalization strategies, quality control thresholds, and statistical parameters may be adapted based on platform characteristics and experimental design.

 ---

-\## 1.
-Data Import and Preprocessing
+## 1. Data import and preprocessing

-Spatial transcriptomics data are imported from platform-specific output

-formats, including raw count matrices and region-level metadata.
-Spatial

-coordinates, imaging metadata, and experimental annotations are merged

-with expression data to create a unified analysis object.
+Spatial transcriptomics data are imported from NanoString GeoMx DSP outputs, including raw count matrices and region-of-interest (ROI) metadata.
+Expression data, spatial coordinates, and experimental annotations are merged to create a unified analysis object suitable for downstream modeling.

-Raw counts are preserved to allow transparent downstream processing and
+Raw counts are preserved during import to allow transparent reprocessing and downstream normalization.

-re-analysis.

 ---

-\## 2.
-Quality Control of Spatial Regions
+## 2. Quality control of spatial regions

-Quality control is performed at the region-of-interest (ROI) level.

-Metrics include total counts, number of detected genes, and platform-

-specific control features.
-Outlier regions are identified using

-visualization and summary statistics and may be excluded if they fail
+Quality control is performed at the ROI level using standard spatial omics metrics, including library size, detected gene counts, and platform-specific control probes.
+ROIs exhibiting outlier behavior are identified through summary statistics and visualization and may be excluded if they fail predefined quality thresholds.

-quality thresholds.

-QC decisions are documented to ensure interpretability and reproducibility.
+All QC decisions are documented to ensure interpretability and reproducibility.

 ---

-\## 3.
-Normalization and Feature Selection
+## 3. Normalization and feature filtering

-Expression data are normalized using methods appropriate for spatial
+Expression data are normalized using methods appropriate for GeoMx DSP data, such as Q3 normalization or log-transformed counts per million.

-omics platforms, including log-normalization or model-based approaches.

-Highly variable genes are identified to support dimensionality

-reduction and clustering.
+Feature filtering is applied to remove low-information genes prior to downstream analyses.

-Normalization choices are guided by platform characteristics and data
+Normalization choices are guided by data distribution and platform characteristics rather than fixed assumptions.

-distribution.

 ---

-\## 4.
-Dimensionality Reduction and Integration

-Dimensionality reduction methods such as PCA and UMAP are applied to
+## 4. Dimensionality reduction and exploratory analysis

-normalized data to explore global structure and spatial heterogeneity.
+Dimensionality reduction techniques, including principal component analysis (PCA) and uniform manifold approximation and projection (UMAP), are applied to normalized expression data to explore global structure and spatial heterogeneity across ROIs.

-Where multiple samples or batches are present, integration strategies

-are used to mitigate technical variation.
+These analyses are used for exploratory purposes and quality assessment rather than inferential testing.

 ---

-\## 5.
-Clustering and Spatial Domain Annotation

-Spatial regions are clustered using graph-based approaches.
-Clusters
+## 5. Spatial domain identification and annotation

-are annotated using canonical markers, spatial context, and known tissue
+ROIs are grouped into spatial domains using clustering approaches informed by reduced-dimensional embeddings.
+Identified domains are annotated based on known marker genes, spatial context, and tissue architecture.

-structure.
-Annotations are assigned conservatively and may be updated as

-additional biological validation becomes available.
+Annotations are assigned conservatively and may be updated as additional biological validation becomes available.

 ---

-\## 6.
-Differential Expression Analysis
+## 6. Differential expression analysis

-Differential expression testing is performed between spatial domains or

-conditions using appropriate statistical models.
-Covariates such as

-batch or region-level effects may be included where applicable.
+Differential expression analysis is performed between spatial domains or experimental conditions using **limma/voom**.
+Where applicable, covariates such as batch effects or sample-level variation are included in the model design.

-Differential expression results are used for downstream biological
+Differential expression results form the basis for downstream biological interpretation and pathway analysis.

-interpretation.

 ---

-\## 7.
-Spatial Visualization and Mapping
+## 7. Spatial visualization and mapping

-Spatial expression patterns are visualized using coordinate-based plots

-that map gene expression and cluster identity back onto tissue context.

-These visualizations support interpretation of spatial organization and
+Gene expression patterns, spatial domains, and experimental conditions are visualized using coordinate-based plots that map molecular signals back onto tissue context.
+These visualizations support interpretation of spatial organization and biological structure within the tissue.

-biological structure.

 ---

-\## 8.
-Pathway Enrichment Analysis

-Pathway-level interpretation is performed using both gene set

-enrichment analysis (GSEA) and over-representation analysis (ORA).
+## 8. Pathway enrichment analysis

-Curated gene sets are used to identify biological processes associated

-with spatial domains or conditions.
+Pathway-level interpretation is performed using both gene set enrichment analysis (GSEA) and over-representation analysis (ORA).
+Curated gene sets are used to identify biological processes associated with spatial domains or experimental conditions, with emphasis on rank-based approaches appropriate for spatial transcriptomics data.

 ---

-\## 9.
-Reporting and PI-facing Outputs
+## 9. Reporting and PI-facing outputs

-Results are summarized in concise tables and figures designed for rapid

-review by principal investigators.
-Outputs include ranked pathway

-tables, spatial maps, and annotated figures, exported in spreadsheet-

-compatible formats for downstream use.
+Final results are summarized in concise tables and figures designed to support rapid review by principal investigators.
+Outputs include ranked pathway summary tables, spatial visualizations, and annotated figures, exported in spreadsheet-compatible formats for downstream reporting, presentation, and collaborative analysis.